fulviabuonanno/design-tokens-wizards/README.md

 A: Yes!
 The tokens are exported in standard formats (CSS, SCSS) that can be used with any CSS framework or vanilla CSS.

 **Q: Something else isn't working!**
-A: Please [open an issue](https://github.com/fulviabuonanno/design-tokens-wizards/issues) or contact me :)
+A: Please [open an issue](https://github.com/fulviabuonanno/design-tokens-wizards/issues) or contact [me](mailto:designtokenswizards@gmail.com).

 ---

-## 📬 Contact & Support
+## 📬 Contact and Support

+For questions, suggestions, or bug reports, please open an issue or [contact me](mailto:designtokenswizards@gmail.com).

 ---

-For questions, suggestions, or bug reports, please open an issue or contact [me](mailto:designtokenswizards@gmail.com).

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/fulviabuonanno/design-tokens-wizards/issues) or submit a pull request.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.